 Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the CRA has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the CRA did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Members of American and Florida Institutes of Certified Public Accountants An Independent Member of the BDO Alliance USA To the Downtown Redevelopment Trust Board Community Redevelopment Agency City of Alachua, Florida
+To the Downtown Redevelopment Trust Board Community Redevelopment Agency City of Alachua, Florida